 - Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - Leave the building immediately. - Immediately call your gas supplier from a neighbor's phone.
 Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - All gas piping must be installed in compliance with local codes and utility regulations.
-In the absence of local codes the gas line installation must comply with the latest edition of the National Fuel Gas Code (ANSI Z223.1) or (CAN/CSA B149.1 or .2) Installation Codes and HUD Gas Piping Systems (3280.705). - Some local regulations require the installation of a manual main shut-off valve and ground joint union external to the furnace.
+In the absence of local codes the gas line installation must comply with the latest edition of the National Fuel Gas Code (ANSI Z223.1) or (CAN/CGA B149.1 or .2) Installation Codes. - Some local regulations require the installation of a manual main shut-off valve and ground joint union external to the furnace.
 The shut-off valve should be readily accessible for service and/or emergency use.
 Consult the local utility or gas supplier for additional requirements regarding placement of the manual main gas shut-off. - Gas piping must never run in or through air ducts, chimneys, gas vents, or elevator shafts. - Compounds used on threaded joints of gas piping must be resistant to the actions of LP propane gas. - The main gas valve and main power disconnect to the furnace must be properly labeled by the installer in case emergency shutdown is required. - Flexible gas connectors are not recommended for this type of furnace but may be used if allowed by local jurisdiction.
 Only new flexible connectors may be used.
 Do not use a connector which has previously serviced another gas appliance. - A drip leg should be installed in the vertical pipe run to the unit.

-The CMF3 furnace may be installed with gas entry through the bottom of the furnace.
+The CMF2 furnace may be installed with gas entry through the bottom of the furnace.
 When installing the gas line, connect a separate gas line from the gas meter to the burner with a manual shut-off valve installed in the supply line at the furnace.
 Always use new clean piping and route the line in an easily accessible manner.
 The piping and threading must be free from cutting burrs and defects.
 The line must be durable, substantial, and gas tight.
 An additional main manual shut-off valve may be installed in the gas supply line to shut-off the main fuel supply, if desired by the homeowner or required by local codes.

-The proper gas supply line size can be determined by referring to the latest edition of the National Fuel Gas Code (NFGC) and HUD Gas Piping Systems (3280.705).
+The proper gas supply line size can be determined using the gas piping chart, shown in Table 3.
 Black pipe is the most practical for natural gas, because of the larger sizes required.
 Copper tubing with an internal coating of tin is recommended for use with propane (LP) gas installations.